ELT Workshop Schedule

 Embodied Leadership Training (ELT) is not a traditional leadership development program.
 The HEART of our approach integrates body, mind and emotions.

-Personal development work is guided using a Human Needs Map, Issues Clearing, Non-Violent Communication and Voice Dialogue.
+Personal development work is guided using the Heifetz Needs Matrix, Issues Clearing, Non-Violent Communication and Voice Dialogue.
 Movement and breath support non-verbal communication and Presence.
 Somatic Experiencing principles build integration and balance.

 5 Elements Qigong is a movement sequence based upon Taoist philosophy, Qigong and Chinese Medicine.
 As one moves the form, one not only gains physical fluidity but also greater inner peace, well-being, and mental and emotional balance and flexibility.
 The movement sequence stimulates all major meridians associated with the 5 elements and their related body organs, emotions and virtues1.